hersle/rmirro/README.md

 | deleted on PC,                                   | **pull** it to PC again (*not* delete it on RM, for safety). |

 Before acting on files, the program presents its intentions and prompts the user for confirmation.
-Beware that it may have bugs and has the potential to overwrite and delete files on your reMarkable and computer, so *[back up your reMarkable](https://remarkablewiki.com/tech/file_transfer#making_local_backups) to mitigate this!*
+Beware that it may have bugs and has the potential to overwrite and delete files on your reMarkable and computer!
+Therefore, `rmirro.py` keeps a [raw backup](https://remarkablewiki.com/tech/file_transfer#making_local_backups) of your reMarkable in `./remarkable_backup/`.

 ### Auto-synchronize when the reMarkable is connected by USB cable